emailalosha/kubernetes/README.md

 # kubernetes
 This repository has all the details and understanding required for Kubernetes and EKS - ECS

+# Configure AWS to access aws from your local system
+          aws configure

 # Define an admin user with privilege to create / delete / manage EKS cluster

 Login to management console and create a user with programtic access